 Any student who scores "below expectations" at mid-term will meet with the faculty to complete a remediation form and plan.

-At the end of clinical/practicum, Students will submit an evaluation of the site supervisor, preceptor and site that is reviewed by the faculty.
-All evaluations that have any "below expectations" will be sent to the program lead for review and further investigation.
+At the end of clinical/practicum, Students will submit an evaluation of the site supervisor, preceptor and site that is reviewed by faculty.
+All evaluations that have any "below expectations" will be sent to the program lead for review and further investigation the Copyright© 2005-2021.
+Grand Canyon University.
+All rights reserved.
+29

-Master of Science in Nursing with an Emphasis in Education Practicum Guidelines
+Master of Science in Nursing with an Emphasis in Education Clinical Guidelines